Foxcirc/Foxcirc/README.md

 Currently I am enjoying Rust, because Rust 🦀
 I wanna get into Go though, so google can spy on me some more

-I use Artix linux btw, so I can feel superior to Arch users, the only problem is that discord doesn't work and I have absolutely no clue why.
+I use Artix btw,
+wanna see my c u s t o m i z e d setup?
+C'mon, SSH in ;)

+(Why is my discord not working)

 Feel free to message me whenever you want, I like meeting new people